vviguie/hugo-website/content/authors/admin/_index.md

 I have a strong interest in prospective modelling, and in understanding how various environmental concerns interact with each other, and with social issues.

 I am part of several academic networks and associations, including the [Urban Climate Change Research Network (UCCRN)](https://uccrn.ei.columbia.edu/) and of the [Euro-LCP Research Network](https://www.lcp-initiative.eu/).
-I was from 2018 to 2022 a deputy board member of [Ecole des Ponts ParisTech](https://www.ecoledesponts.fr/conseil-dadministration), and am a member of the scientific council of the [Groupement Régional des Experts sur le Climat d'île de France (GREC Île de France)](https://grec-idf.eu/), of the [Chaire « Villes, Logement, Immobilier »](https://www.sciencespo.fr/ecole-urbaine/fr/chaire-villes-logement-immobilier.html) of Sciences Po, and of the program [Bioéconomie pour les Territoires Urbains (BETTER)](https://www6.inrae.fr/better) of INRAE.
+I was from 2018 to 2022 a deputy board member of [Ecole des Ponts ParisTech](https://www.ecoledesponts.fr/conseil-dadministration), and am a member of the scientific council of the [French National Institute for Industrial Environment and Risks (Ineris)](https://www.ineris.fr/en/ineris-public-expert-industrial-and-environmental-risk-management), of the [Groupement Régional des Experts sur le Climat d'île de France (GREC Île de France)](https://grec-idf.eu/), of the [Chaire « Villes, Logement, Immobilier »](https://www.sciencespo.fr/ecole-urbaine/fr/chaire-villes-logement-immobilier.html) of Sciences Po, and of the program [Bioéconomie pour les Territoires Urbains (BETTER)](https://www6.inrae.fr/better) of INRAE.
 Additionally, I was Guest editor of Special Issues on:
 - [Systematizing and upscaling urban climate change mitigation](https://iopscience.iop.org/journal/1748-9326/page/Urban-Solutions-for-Climate-Change-Mitigation) in [Environmental Research Letters](https://iopscience.iop.org/journal/1748-9326) (2020)
 - [Cities: the core of climate change mitigation](https://www.sciencedirect.com/journal/journal-of-cleaner-production/special-issue/10Q3VQ07JKL) in [Journal of Cleaner Production](https://www.sciencedirect.com/journal/journal-of-cleaner-production) (2019)